rravimr/Xamarin.Forms-YogaMaster/README.md

 # Development

-* Very open source, anyone can contribute to the app
+* Open source, anyone can contribute to the app
 * Contributions are welcome